muneerah1992/Leaf-Classification/README.md

 ## Getting Started

-You can run the notebook yourself in a[Binder](https://mybinder.org).
+You can run the notebook yourself in a [Binder](https://mybinder.org).

 by simply paste the link of this repository https://github.com/muneerah1992/Leaf-Classification in the GitHub repository name or URL field.